 - Expenses that are reimbursable should be reported under the day incurred and in the appropriate line item, e.g., breakfast, lunch, dinner, taxis, tolls.

 - Attach copies of the receipts for expenses charged to the purchasing card and the original receipts for the reimbursable items.
-If money is owed to the University, deposit the appropriate amount directly to the Cashier's Office and include the receipt with the Travel Expense Voucher.
+If money is owed to the University, deposit the appropriate amount directly to the Cashier's Office and include the receipt with the Travel Expense Report.

 - Obtain the authorized signature of the financial manager for the index that is to be charged for the expenses.
-All vouchers must also be approved by the department chair/director or next level of authority.
+All Reports must also be approved by the department chair/director or next level of authority.

 Within two weeks of completing University-related travel, the employee must do the following:

-- Complete and print a Day Travel Expense Voucher.
+- Complete and print a Day Travel Expense Report.
 When an individual resides in another state and day travel is claimed, meals are taxable and per diem is claimed at residence rate (where you reside).

 - Attach all original supporting documentation and receipts.